bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 ## 2. Scope and Features
 Basically, the scope of project targets at medical/neuroscience researchers focusing on analysis of brain imagery, specifically for the demo we're working on its researchers interested in comparing the volumes of specific brain structures across different groups of patients at different medical institutions.
+What will not covered is that
 Features of the project:

 * Performance: This project really cares about performance and speed of the data, which is a main concern for the project